Scarabaeus1033/NEXAH-CODEX/SYSTEM 1: 🔷 MATHEMATICA – Primes, Symbolics, Proof Structures/ √2–Prime-Feld/README.md

 ---

-> „The irrational guides the prime.
-The slope becomes the signature.“
+> “The irrational guides the prime.
+The slope becomes the signature.”

 ---